jchsing/Publications/README.md

 # Publications
-A list of my scientific publications, including peer-reviewed and invited special articles.
+A list of my scientific publications, including peer-reviewed and special articles.

 ## 2022